 - 1 Mini Orange Pepper

-- 1 Tbsp Easy Homemade Taco Seasoning Or Store Bought Mix Packer
+- 1 tablespoon Easy Homemade Taco Seasoning Or Store Bought Mix Packer

 - 1 Cup Cheddar or Pepper Jack Cheese

 - 2 teaspoon Olive Oil Divided

 - Use a fork to poke several holes into the sweet potato and drizzle with 1 teaspoon olive oil.
 You can also sprinkle with a small amount of salt and pepper.
 Wrap the sweet potato in paper towels and microwave for 8 minutes or until very tender.